Director of Education

 - Excellent organizational skills, attention to detail, and problem-solving skills.

-- Strength in time-management and multi-tasking in a fast-paced environment; willingness to work extended hours and weekends as needed for public programs.
+- Strength in time-management and multi-tasking in a fast-paced environment; willingness to work extended hours and some weekend hours.

 - Ability to represent the Museum with integrity and professionalism, to maintain confidentiality, and support management decisions in a positive manner.

 - Ease with Microsoft Office Suite and PowerPoint.